kitschpatrol/renami/readme.md

 - <https://f2.freshman.tech/> Great!
 But tricky to integrate in Obsidian because it's implemented in Go.
 - <https://github.com/75lb/renamer> Close!
 Depends on Node.
 JS instead of TS.
 No config file.
+- <https://manytricks.com/namemangler/> Notable in this context for metadata integration.

 ## Maintainers